Lisa’s Stage 4 ROS1+ Non-Small Cell Lung Cancer Story

 The nausea’s the one that jumps out in my memory.
 It’s all the side effects of the things that are supposed to treat the side effects.

-In addition to your prescription for your medications, I wish they gave everybody a prescription to go visit palliative care and to also go visit a social worker or therapist or some emotional support like that.
-I think that’s really key to coping with this and it has actual ramifications in terms of how well you tolerate your treatments and how your quality of life is.
+In addition to your prescription for your medications, I wish they gave everybody a prescription to go visit palliative care and to also go visit a social worker, therapist, or some emotional support like that.
+I think that’s really key to coping with this, and it has actual ramifications in terms of how well you tolerate your treatments and how your quality of life is.

-That triplet with the Cisplatin I only did four rounds.
-Every three weeks I would go in for that.
-Then they shifted to what they called “maintenance chemo” and they took out the Cisplatin but left me with the Avastin and Alimta which was much more tolerable but still had side effects.
+That triplet with the cisplatin, I only did 4 rounds.
+Every 3 weeks, I would go in for that.
+Then they shifted to what they called “maintenance chemo,” and they took out the cisplatin but left me with the Avastin and Alimta, which was much more tolerable but still had side effects.

-So I was still taking anti-nausea medication and steroids and then it caused high blood pressure so I had blood pressure, all these things, you know how it goes.
+I was still taking anti-nausea medication and steroids.
+Then it caused high blood pressure, so I had blood pressure and all these things.
+You know how it goes.

 The first week after the infusion, make no appointments.
 Just plan on being home pretty much and get yourself a nice Netflix subscription and whatever.

-Then you start to feel better and I was myself by the third week.
+Then you start to feel better, and I was myself by the third week.
 That was a good week.
-You live your life on this okay, everything I want to do I have to compress in Week 3.
-You go through that whole thing every three weeks.
+You live your life on this, ‘Okay, everything I want to do I have to compress in week 3.’
+You go through that whole thing every 3 weeks.